Waste in projects…Working hard is not enough.

 [Note: My apologies to people experienced with Lean.
 I feel it is necessary to go over these basics first.
 If you wish to comment, with a more advanced insight, please do.
 Please be patient.]

 There are many types of waste (to be discussed later).
 Let’s start with time as an example.
-In simple terms, (and it really means more than this implies) let’s look at waste being every extra second it takes from the time we start working on the product until the end customer gets satisfaction.
+In simple terms, let’s look at waste being every extra second it takes from the time we start working on the product until the end customer gets satisfaction.
 Think of it first as, “I’m an impatient customer, and I want to be satisfied now.”

-Lean attacks the time delay with a value stream map and actions arising from that.
+Lean attacks the time delay.
+One simple technique is a value stream map.
+And then actions arising from that.

 This is what Womack and Jones say: